nlpub/watset-java/README.md

 # Watset

 This is an open source implementation of the [Watset] algorithm for fuzzy graph clustering (aka [soft clustering](https://en.wikipedia.org/wiki/Soft_clustering)).
+The implementation is multi-threaded, extensible, contains several unit tests, and can be easily embedded into any Java-based graph processing pipeline.
+Also, it offers a convenient command-line tool for running [Watset] over the edge lists in text files.

 This package, written in Java, also includes implementations of the [Chinese Whispers] (2006), [Markov Clustering], and [MaxMax] (2013) graph clustering algorithms.